ryanparketh/quiz/README.md

 # Quiz

 ## Description
-I used HTMl, CSS, and JavaScript to create a multiple choice quiz.
+I used HTML, CSS, and JavaScript to create a multiple choice quiz.

 ## Live Website
 [link to live website]()